jortencio/pe_to_mqtt/README.md

 ## Description

-This Puppet module can be used to configure a Puppet Enterprise server to send data to a given MQTT broker via the MQTT protocol.
+This Puppet module can be used to configure a Puppet server to send data to a given MQTT broker via the MQTT protocol.

   - Facts data for nodes will by default be published to the topic *puppet/facts*
   - Reports for nodes will by default be published to the topic *puppet/reports*